Skills

 let catalog = render_always_on_catalog(entries, 2000)

-skills_catalog_entries projects the resolved registry into compact {name, description, when_to_use} cards (sorted deterministically by skill id, using <namespace>/<name> when present). render_always_on_catalog formats those cards into a stable prompt block and trims the list to the requested character budget.
+skills_catalog_entries projects the resolved registry into compact {name, description, when_to_use} cards, with description sourced from the required short: frontmatter (sorted deterministically by skill id, using <namespace>/<name> when present). render_always_on_catalog formats those cards into a stable prompt block and trims the list to the requested character budget.

 Copy-pasteable example: